 Ingredients

-Spaghetti squash: I use a small (2 lb.) spaghetti squash in this recipe.
+- Spaghetti squash: I use a small, 2-pound spaghetti squash.

-Chopped parsley: Used mostly for garnish, although it does add a nice fresh layer of flavor.
+- Chopped parsley: Used mostly for garnish, although it does add a layer of flavor.

 Instructions

 Microwave the squash.
-You start by cooking the squash in the microwave, so it's ready in just ten minutes.
-I use a small, 2 lb. spaghetti squash.
-It yields about 1 lb.
-(3 cups) of cooked strands.
+I cook the squash in the microwave, so it's ready in just ten minutes.
+I use a small, 2-pound spaghetti squash, which yields about 1 pound (3 cups) of cooked strands.

 Bake the meatballs.
 Quickly mix the ground beef with the seasonings and bake the meatballs in the oven.
-There's no need to add breadcrumbs to them - they come out juicy and delicious.
+There's no need to add breadcrumbs - they come out juicy and delicious.

 Heat the sauce.
-To save time and effort, I use marinara sauce from a jar.
-But I make sure it's a sauce with no added sugar.
-I heat the sauce on the stove and add the cooked meatballs to the sauce.
+To save time and effort, I use marinara sauce from a jar, but I make sure it's a sauce with no added sugar.
+I heat the sauce on the stove and add the cooked meatballs.

-It's best to mix the sauce into the squash strands at the very last minute, right before eating, to prevent the noodles from becoming soggy.
+To prevent the noodles from becoming soggy, it's best to mix the sauce into the squash strands at the very last minute, right before eating.

-Yes!
-This dish is surprisingly similar in its mouthfeel to eating the real thing, although it's not exactly the same, obviously.
+Almost.
+This dish is surprisingly similar in its mouthfeel to eating the real thing, although it's obviously not the same.

-The spaghetti squash strands are wonderful in giving you the feeling of eating spaghetti, so you won't miss the starch.
-Especially if you're used to keto and low-carb substitutions.
+The spaghetti squash strands are wonderful, giving you the feeling of eating spaghetti, so you won't miss the starch, especially if you're used to keto and low-carb substitutions.

 Yes.
 I like to use the microwave because it's fast and convenient.
 But as an alternative to using the microwave, you can bake the spaghetti squash in the oven instead.

 I don't recommend that.
-It's too lean, in my opinion, and the meatballs will not be as juicy.
+It's too lean, and the meatballs will not be as juicy.

-This is a complete meal of meat and a vegetable so it doesn't really need any side dishes.
-But I often add a splash of color by serving it with a side of steamed broccoli.
+This is a complete meal of meat and a vegetable, so it doesn't need any side dishes.
+But I often add a splash of color by serving it with a side of steamed broccoli, arugula salad, or cucumber vinegar salad.

 You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
 While it's best to keep the squash separate from the sauce, if you already mixed them together, don't toss the leftovers!
-Soggy or not, they will still be delicious, gently heated in the microwave on 50% power.
+Soggy or not, they will still be delicious, gently reheated in the microwave at 50% power or in a 350°F oven.

 Recipe Card